Pet-Safe Gopher Control in Riverside County

 Why Riverside County Pet Owners Choose Trapping Over Poison

 The danger comes from two directions.
 First, direct exposure: gophers frequently push bait out of their tunnels.
 Once above ground, that bait is accessible to any dog that sniffs around the yard.
 Second, secondary poisoning: when a cat or dog catches and eats a poisoned gopher, they absorb whatever rodenticide is in the gopher's body.
 There is no antidote for most gopher baits.
-A poisoning event means an emergency vet visit and, in some cases, death.

 ⚠ Poison Risk to Your Pets